jakenjarvis/Android-OrmLiteContentProvider/README.md

 # Overview
 ## What's new
+### Ver1.0.5
+* Supports @DatabaseField(columnName="xxx") annotation parameter.
+* In the generated Contract class, we added the following items:
+  - ALL_COLUMNS: Array of column names.
+  - ALL_COLUMN_TYPES: Array of column types.
+  - ColumnIndices: Interface of column indices.
+* Supports inherited class that conforms to the ORMLite.
+See [Issue #15](https://github.com/jakenjarvis/Android-OrmLiteContentProvider/issues/15)
+* Fixed minor bugs.

 ### Ver1.0.4
 * Throw away the Maven, I adopted the Gradle build system.
 I suffer from these, spent a lot of time...
 * Extended the automatic generation of the Contract class.